 Leopards in Sausage Trees

 Safaris varied in size according to their destinations.
-Some set out from the coast and ventured deep into the interior where giant baobabs were said to drop from the skies fully grown and were buried as they had landed, upside down with their roots still in the air.
-These long merchant caravans – that could number between 400 and 500 men – travelled through miomba woodland savanna where flame trees burned with vermillion red flowers, and grasses green from seasonal rains turned golden yellow during the dry months.
+Large expeditions set out from the coast and ventured deep into the interior where giant baobabs were said to drop from the skies fully grown and were buried as they had landed, upside down with their roots still in the air.
+These long merchant caravans that could number between four-hundred and five-hundred men travelled through miomba woodland savanna where flame trees burned with vermillion red flowers and grasses green from seasonal rains turned golden yellow during the dry months.
 They made their way through lime-green fever tree forests and under sausage trees where the dappled shade sheltered spotted leopard.

-Other safaris were less ambitious in duration, their destinations being the palaces and country houses on coconut and clove plantations along the Mrima Coast (the traditional name given to part of the eastern coast of Africa opposite Zanzibar).
-These travelling processions included men and women escorted by guards dressed in clean white robes armed with muskets, swords, and daggers, accompanied by porters carrying provisions on their heads, far more than might be needed to make allowance for any losses.
-Women sat atop leather saddles, on colourful saddlecloths, riding white horses with tails dyed henna red for the pleasure of their riders.
-Ladies on safari wore their favourite shirts and trousers made of light calicoes and muslins, all richly embroided, and they wore anklets with small brass bells that challenged the sounds of the cicadas with every step.
-Attendants walking alongside them carried tall parasols offering shade from the African sun and large lanterns at nightfall to light the way.
+Smaller safaris were less ambitious both in distance and duration, their destinations the palaces and country houses on coconut and clove plantations along the Mrima Coast (the traditional name given to part of the eastern coast of Africa opposite Zanzibar).
+These travelling processions included both men and women escorted by guards dressed in clean white robes and armed with muskets, swords, and daggers, and accompanied by porters carrying provisions on their heads, far more than might be needed to make allowance for any losses.
+Women sat atop leather saddles placed on colourful saddlecloths riding white horses with tails dyed henna red for the pleasure of their riders.
+Ladies on safari wore their favourite shirts and trousers made of richly embroided muslins and light calicoes and wore anklets with small brass bells that challenged the sounds of the cicadas with every step.
+Attendants walking alongside them carried tall parasols offering shade from the burning rays of the African sun, and large lanterns at nightfall to light the way.